-For more information about these displays, refer to the OmniSwitch CLI Reference Guide.
+For more information about this display, see "Configuration File Manager Commands" in the OmniSwitch CLI Reference Guide.

 5 Use a the show ip helper command to verify that the DHCP Relay parameters defined in the configuration files were actually implemented on the switch.
 The display is similar to the one shown here: